 - Unemployment Rate: 3.2%

-The city of Austin ranks among the best places to live in the South, making ATX a great city for young professionals to call home!
-Nicknamed Silicon Hills, this major tech hub is a great place for entrepreneurs to launch startups or work for major employers, including Oracle, IBM, or Silicon Labs.
-And despite the high cost of living, Austinites can take advantage of having no income tax.
+The City of Austin ranks among the best places to live in the South and a top city for jobs in 2026, making ATX a great city for young professionals to call home!
+Nicknamed Silicon Hills, this major tech hub is an excellent place for entrepreneurs to launch startups or work for a major Austin employer like IBM, Tesla, and Round Rock Independent School District.
+Despite the high cost of living, Austinites can take advantage of having no income tax.
 Austin has also increased its sustainable living efforts by implementing hydroelectric energy along Lake Travis and constructing a community solar project.
-Meanwhile, you can find some of the best nightlife in the U.S. in ATX, from the cocktail lounges and cowboy bars on 6th Street, to the music venues that make Austin the Live Music Capital of the World.
+Meanwhile, you can find some of the best nightlife in the U.S. in ATX—from the cocktail lounges and cowboy bars on 6th Street, to the music venues that make Austin the Live Music Capital of the World.
 Find more to do in Texas’ capital city at outdoor recreation spots like Barton Creek Greenbelt and Ann & Roy Butler Hike-and-Bike Trail at Lady Bird Lake.
 With fun events like the world-famous SXSW Conference and Austin City Limits (ACL)—as well as some of the nation’s best BBQ—Austin is one of the best cities for young people to live!

 Boston, MA